matter-labs/zksync-lite-docs/docs/sdk/checkout/tutorial.md

 // ...

-// Checks that both L1 + L2 balances of the user is enough to pay
+// Checks that sum of L1 + L2 balances of the user are sufficient to pay
 // for the transactions
 const hasEnoughBalance = await checkoutManager.checkEnoughBalance(transactions, feeToken, address, ethProvider);